askkaz/docs/develop/channel-development/project-setup.md

 # Project setup
-_Creating the structure for Roku channels_

-To start off, create a directory for the application it will contain, such as `VideoExample`.
-Within this directory, create the following subdirectories and files:
+All Roku channels developed using SceneGraph must contain the following directories and a `manifest` file:

 * `source` directory
 * `components` directory